 Market Your Business Online for Free

-If done right, you can also see results from your Facebook page without having to pay a dime.
+If done right, you can also see results from marketing your Facebook page without having to pay a dime.
 You can do this by sharing content like videos, blog posts, and images that will garner your audience’s attention.
 We have an article on how to get free Facebook likes that will teach you what types of posts will get you more fans.
 If you own a seasonal shop like a food truck or pop-up shop, and you don’t have a separate business website, you can also use your Facebook page as your main online presence.

-Connect With Your Customers
+Connect with Your Customers

 When people like your page, you can tell them what’s new with your business, share interesting articles you think they would enjoy, and respond to their posts on your page.
 Remember to regularly respond to comments and questions from your followers and build a relationship with them.
 This is a great platform for a local business that relies on local patrons to keep their business booming.

-Bottom Line on Facebook Business Page
+Bottom Line: How to Create a Facebook Business Page